kaplan-michael/k1s/README.md

 ## Usage

- - Refer to main.tf.example.
- - Copy main.tf.example to main.tf
+ - Refer to main.tf in the [example folder](./example).
  - Edit main.tf to suit your needs(mainly cluster details and connection to the coreos box)
+ - Run `terraform get` to download the module
- - Run `terraform init`
+ - Run `terraform init` to initialize terraform
- - Run `terraform apply`
+ - Run `terraform plan` to see what will be created
- - Run `terraform apply`
+ - Run `terraform apply` to create the cluster

 ## Contributing